Give Kaitlyn Dever, Toni Collette, and Merritt Wever All the Emmys for "Unbelievable"

 The chemistry between Collette and Wever is magnetic.
 Collette's foul-mouthed and witty Rasmussen counteracts and meshes perfectly with Wever's patient and empathetic Duvall.
 While Marie's story is excruciating to witness, Rasmussen's and Duvall's relationship is far more entertaining and enjoyable.
 Collette and Wever keep the audience entertained and engaged despite discussing tough matters of sexual assault and domestic violence.
 The quest to find the serial rapist wraps you into the story and keeps you coming back even if it means revisiting disturbing case details.

 Unbelievable has rightly been called one of the best shows of 2019 by Vulture, and both the series and its actors deserve Emmy nominations in the limited series categories next year (they sadly missed the cut off date for the 2019 Emmys).
 Both Collette and Wever have previously won Emmys (Collette for United States of Tara and Wever for Nurse Jackie and Godless), while Dever has given multiple noteworthy performances so far in her young career.

-Sexual assault and victim shaming is a tricky topic to portray onscreen because of its sensitivity and likeness to real crimes.
+Sexual assault and victim shaming are tricky topics to portray onscreen because of their sensitivity and likeness to real crimes.
 Marie's case is just one of the many sexual assault cases that are reported each day.
 According to RAINN, one American is sexually assaulted every 92 seconds.
 That's why Unbelievable treats this subject with the professionalism and respect it deserves.
 Thanks to three superb performances that channel the trauma of the case so expertly, Unbelievable is a difficult, but necessary watch.